 When an employee's FMLA leave ends, the employee is entitled to be reinstated to the same or an equivalent position, with a few exceptions.

 New Mexico law requires all employers to provide intermittent paid or unpaid leave time for employees to obtain or try to obtain a protective order or other judicial relief from domestic abuse, to meet with law enforcement officials, to consult with an attorney or district attorney's victim advocate, or to attend court proceedings relating to the employee's domestic abuse or the domestic abuse of the employee's family member.
-Employer must provide up to 14 days of leave for this purpose in any calendar year, which employees may use in increments of up to 8 hours in one day.
+Employers must provide up to 14 days of leave for this purpose in any calendar year, which employees may use in increments of up to eight hours in one day.